ArchanaBVNL/portfolio/README.md

     * The form is built using CSS.
     * The form validation is done using Java Script.
     * Local storage is used to store and retrieve the last user's full name and email.
+* Error Page - Handles 404, Page not found errors.
+    * Redirects the user to 404.html in case a web page is not found in the website.

 ## Accessibility Features
 * Added aria labels where required to make sure the code has better accessibility support.